Infrastructure Replacement & Repair Insurance

 Mulch Area is located at the eastern most end of West Second Avenue.

-- Residents may drop off grass clippings and branches that are 2” in diameter or less.
+- Residents may drop off yard waste and branches that are 2” in diameter or less.
+No grass or sod is permitted.

 - Area is locked – key required.
 Key can be obtained at the Borough office between the hours of 8:00 a.m. through 4:00 p.m.